A Tale of Two Cities at the King’s Head Theatre

 If you have not read the novel, there will be moments of understandable confusion due to there being 30 characters to only eight actors, but what overrides this is the command that the cast have over their varied roles.
 In so close a space even the subtlest shift in facial mannerisms can be caught – in actor Stewart Agnew’s two characters, as with Shelley Lang’s, we see a change so distinct that any confusion is instantly erased and the power of this darkly romantic tale is restored.

-A Tale of Two Cities is on at The King’s Head Theatre until 19th October 2013, for further information or to book visit here.
+A Tale of Two Cities is at The King’s Head Theatre until 19th October 2013.
+For further information or to book visit the theatre’s website here.

 Watch the trailer for A Tale of Two Cities here: